M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 In this section, we compare **six different methods** of using our IRRA: namely, combining **two possible initial states** (A\* or PR); with **three rerouting methods** (BFS , BFS + simulated annealing, and pure A\* rerouting).
 While our initial focus was to minimize the *overall cost* of the chip, we soon shifted to *short circuit count* as a more direct and interpretable measure of chip viability. *Cost* remains important when short circuit reaches zero, however in this current state *short circuit count* is still the main driving force of our cost function.
 To compare these six methods we used a runtime of one hour.

 We conclude that **A\* Input** outperforms **PR Input** in overall efficiency (more runs completed in the same time) and typically yields lower median short circuits.
 For instance, BFS (no SA) with A\* input achieved a median short circuit of 48 compared to 304 with PR input.
 The primary argument to choose PR Input over A\* Input is that it outperformed all methods when using A\* rerouting in terms of consistency in achieving a low short circuit count.
-However, it is important to emphasize that we are not interested in just consisteny, A\* input in combination with BFS rerouting managed to find the lowest costing chip by being able to explore more than 10x as many possibilities than its more consistent competitor.
+However, it is important to emphasize that we are not interested in just consistency, A\* input in combination with BFS rerouting managed to find the lowest costing chip by being able to explore more than 10x as many possibilities than its more consistent competitor.

 What might be the reason for this consistent outperformance?
 A pseudo-random initial layout is naturally more chaotic and prone to short circuits, but A\* Rerouting systematically explores optimal or near-optimal paths for wire rearrangements.
 This targeted exploration allows it to resolve or avoid collisions more effectively than BFS-based methods—even those enhanced by simulated annealing.
 In contrast, when starting from an A\*-optimized chip, the routing is already quite efficient, so the relative advantage of A\* Rerouting over BFS-based methods (including SA) is smaller but still significant.